KendrickLiang/MS-2/README.md

 ```

 5. Open a web broswer and navigate to the link http://127.0.0.1:5000/ only when the python file is running.
-6. Sign up or log in to view or create blogs!
+6. Sign up or log in to view, create blogs and add entries!